sjsu-library/unionist/_items/unionist--text-0149.md

   and would preserve the Union.”<br>"
 scholarlyNotes: Guessing at the date in Windham paper of 1833-11-20, and the issue number of The Unionist here
-commentary: |
-  The notice about this petition could have appeared in late October or early November 1833 in the
-  <em>Unionist.</em>
-  Resolutions to end slavery in the District of Columbia were part of the New-England Anti-Slavery meeting in January 1833, and the American Anti-Slavery organizational meeting in December 1833.
+commentary: The notice about this petition could have appeared in late October or early<br>November 1833 in the<br><em>Unionist.</em>Resolutions to end slavery in the District of Columbia were part of the New-England Anti-Slavery<br>meeting in January 1833, and the American Anti-Slavery organizational meeting in<br>December 1833.
 Samuel J May introduced the resolution, which was seconded by Crandall lawyer William Ellsworth in the December meeting.
-So a local campaign in eastern Connecticut, spearheaded by the Unionist, makes sense.
+So a local campaign in eastern Connecticut, spearheaded by the Unionist, makes sense.<br>
 relatedPeople:
 featured:
 repeated: